 Customer service is all about providing a positive experience.
-How do you determine whether you do so?
-Sure, there are customer evaluations, yet that is only a tip of an iceberg since most unsatisfied customers don’t bother with leaving a review.
-They simply leave you.
-Businesses lose a huge amount of profit each year just because of ineffective customer service.
+Businesses lose huge profits each year because of ineffective support.
 Quality Assurance (QA) is a way to figure out what is causing your churn and how to prevent it.

 Even though Quality Assurance is a long-term play, it is a priceless insight into your services.
 Around 45 % of call centers consider QA practices to be very effective to monitor their performance.